jmikedupont2/formal.land/blog/2024-06-05-software-correctness-from-first-principles.md

 We have now closed our induction proof and verified that our property is true for all possible lists of integers!
 The reasoning above is rather verbose but should actually correspond to the intuition of most programmers when reading this code.

-In practice, with formal verification, the reasoning above is done in a proof assistance such as [Coq](https://coq.inria.fr/) to help making sure that we did not forget any case and add automation for most simple cases.
-Having a proof written in a proof language like Coq also allows us to re-run it to check that it is still valid after a change in the code, or some third-party person to check it without reading all the details.
+In practice, with formal verification, the reasoning above is done in a proof assistance such as [Coq](https://coq.inria.fr/) to help making sure that we did not forget any case, and automatically solve simple cases for us.
+Having a proof written in a proof language like Coq also allows us to re-run it to check that it is still valid after a change in the code, and allows third-party persons to check it without reading all the details.

 ## Completing the property